dewald-els/book-catalogue-api/README.md

                 'content-type': 'application/json'
             },
             body: JSON.stringify({
-                // Provide new cover_url to update book with id 1
+                // Provide new read value to update book with id 1
-                cover_url: book.cover_url
+                read: book.read
             })
         }).then(response => {
             if (!response.ok) {